-- 1. Full examination: Arabic (Modern Standard), Cantonese, French, Haitian Creole, Hmong, Ilocano, Khmer, Korean, Laotian, Mandarin, Polish, Portuguese, Punjabi, Russian, Somali, Spanish, Tagalog and Vietnamese - 2.
-Abbreviated examination: Bosnian, Chuukese, Croatian, German, Marshallese, Serbian, and Turkish
+- 1. Full examination: Arabic, Cantonese, Filipino (Tagalog), French, Haitian Creole, Hmong, Khmer, Korean, Mandarin, Polish, Portuguese, Russian, Spanish, and Vietnamese - 2.
+Abbreviated examination: Bosnian/Croatian/Serbian and Turkish

-Oral Proficiency Interview for Languages in Which There is no Full or Abbreviated Oral Proficiency Examination.
+Oral Proficiency Interview and Versant Spoken English test for Languages in Which There is no Full or Abbreviated Oral Proficiency Examination.

 Oral proficiency interviews were developed by the American Council on the Teaching of Foreign Languages (ACTFL) for evaluating the language communication skills of speakers of foreign languages and are administered by Language Testing International (LTI).
 There are over 50 languages available and the interpreter must perform at the superior level to pass.
-The interpreter travels to a location with secure access to a phone line and, after providing a valid picture ID and other verifying information, the interpreter is placed in a room where the interpreter.
+The interpreter travels to a location with secure access to a phone line and, after providing a valid picture ID and other verifying information, the interpreter is placed in a room where the interview is administered over the telephone.
+The results are reported to the Interpreter Certification Program (ICP) and the interpreter.